yduf/yduf.github.io/_posts/2020-07-16-parser-treetop.md

 ## [Tutorials](https://github.com/cjheath/treetop?tab=readme-ov-file#tutorial)

 They are 3 kind of objects to implements:
 - the Parser itself, by levaring treetop, that where we will have a `parse` method.
 - the grammar, which will layout how we will parse and build the tree
 - the node extension classes, which is optional, but will allows to customize the AST tree to host pertient information regarding what has been parsed.

+### The Parser

+It would look like

+{% highlight ruby %}
+# In file parser.rb
+require 'treetop'

+# Load our custom syntax node classes so the parser can use them
+require_relative 'node_extensions.rb'

+class Parser

+  # Load the Treetop grammar from the 'sexp_parser' file, and create a new
+  # instance of that parser as a class variable so we don't have to re-create
+  # it every time we need to parse a string
+  Treetop.load( 'python3_parser.treetop')
+  @@parser = Python3Parser.new
+  tree = @@parser.parse("some compliant code") # -> tree or nil

+end
+{% endhighlight %}

+### The Grammar

+### The Nodes

 see also
 - [A quick intro](http://thingsaaronmade.com/blog/a-quick-intro-to-writing-a-parser-using-treetop.html) / [github](https://github.com/aarongough/treetop-sexp-parser)